-- a worldwide licensing agreement with Genentech signed in November 2006 (and amended in March 2009, January 2013, May 2014 and May 2015) for anti-Abeta antibodies for AD and potentially other indications, under which we may become eligible to receive payments potentially greater than USD 340 (CHF 317) million, excluding royalties; - a worldwide licensing agreement with Genentech signed in June 2012 (and amended in December 2015) for anti-Tau antibodies to treat AD and potentially other indications, under which we may become eligible to receive payments potentially greater than CHF 400 million, excluding royalties; - a worldwide licensing agreement with Janssen signed in December 2014 (and amended in April 2016, July 2017, January 2019, November 2019 and December 2022) for therapeutic anti-Tau vaccines for AD, and potentially other Tauopathies, under which we may become eligible to receive payments totaling up to CHF 500 million, excluding royalties;
+• a worldwide licensing agreement with Genentech signed in November 2006 (and amended in March 2009, January 2013, May 2014 and May 2015) for anti-Abeta antibodies for AD.
+As announced on January 22, 2024, this agreement is being terminated;

-- a worldwide licensing and collaboration agreement (LCA) with LMI (formerly Piramal Imaging SA) signed in May 2014 (and amended in June 2022) for small-molecule Tau ligands for use as PET tracers under which we may become eligible to receive payments totaling up to EUR 160 (CHF 159) million, excluding royalties; and - a worldwide license agreement with Lilly to research and develop Morphomer Tau small molecules for the treatment of AD and other neurodegenerative diseases, which was entered into in December 2018 (and amended in September 2019 and March 2020).
+- a worldwide licensing agreement with Genentech signed in June 2012 (and amended in December 2015) for anti-Tau antibodies to treat AD.
+As announced on January 22, 2024, this agreement is being terminated; - a worldwide licensing agreement with Janssen signed in December 2014 (and amended in April 2016, July 2017, January 2019, November 2019, December 2022 and November 2023) for therapeutic anti-Tau active immunotherapies for AD, and potentially other Tauopathies, under which we may become eligible to receive payments totaling up to CHF 500 million, excluding royalties; - a worldwide licensing and collaboration agreement (LCA) with LMI (formerly Piramal Imaging SA) signed in May 2014 (and amended in June 2022) for small-molecule Tau ligands for use as PET tracers under which we may become eligible to receive payments totaling up to EUR 160 (CHF 151) million, excluding royalties; and - a worldwide license agreement with Lilly to research and develop Morphomer Tau small molecules for the treatment of AD and other neurodegenerative diseases, which was entered into in December 2018 (and amended in September 2019 and March 2020).
 The agreement was deemed effective on January 23, 2019.
 Under this agreement, we may become eligible to receive payments up to approximately CHF 1.9 billion, excluding royalties.